-Our Board of Directors held eight meetings during fiscal 2012.
-The Board of Directors met in Executive Session four times during fiscal 2012.
-In fiscal 2012, the Board of Directors had a standing Audit Committee, Governance Committee and Compensation Committee.
-During fiscal 2012, the Audit Committee met twelve times, the Compensation Committee met six times and the Governance Committee met two times.
+Our Board of Directors held six meetings during fiscal 2014.
+The Board of Directors met in Executive Session four times during fiscal 2014.
+In fiscal 2014, the Board of Directors had a standing Audit Committee, Governance Committee and Compensation Committee.
+During fiscal 2014, the Audit Committee met 11 times, the Governance Committee met three times and the Compensation Committee met 10 times.
 In addition to formal committee meetings, the chairmen of the committees engaged in regular discussions with management regarding various issues relevant to their respective committees.
-All incumbent directors attended 75% or more of the total number of meetings of the Board of Directors during fiscal 2012.
-All incumbent directors who served on the Compensation, Audit and Governance Committees attended 75% or more of the total number of committee meetings during fiscal 2012.
-All members of our Board were present at the fiscal 2011 Annual Meeting of Shareholders.
+All incumbent directors attended 75% or more of the total number of meetings of the Board of Directors during fiscal 2014.
+All incumbent directors who served on the Audit, Governance and Compensation Committees attended 75% or more of the total number of committee meetings during fiscal 2014.
+All members of our Board were present at the fiscal 2013 Annual Meeting of Shareholders.
 We encourage director attendance at the Annual Meeting of Shareholders.

-The Audit Committee, the Governance Committee and the Compensation Committee each have written charters that comply with federal and NASDAQ rules relating to corporate governance matters.
+The Audit Committee, the Governance Committee and the Compensation Committee each have written charters that comply with SEC and NASDAQ rules relating to corporate governance matters.
 Copies of the committee charters as well as our Corporate Governance Guidelines are available at www.micron.com and are also available in print upon request to corporatesecretary@micron.com.
-The Board has determined that all the members of the Audit Committee, the Governance Committee, and the Compensation Committee satisfy the independence requirements of applicable federal laws and the Listing Rules of NASDAQ for such committees.
+The Board has determined that all the members of the Audit Committee, the Governance Committee, and the Compensation Committee satisfy the independence requirements of applicable SEC laws and the Listing Rules of NASDAQ for such committees.

-Our Corporate Governance Guidelines specify a mandatory retirement age of 70 for members of its Board of Directors.
+Our Corporate Governance Guidelines specify a mandatory retirement age of 70 for members of our Board of Directors and provide that committee chairman serve for no more than five years but give the Board the discretion in each case to waive the requirement on an annual basis.